-Income tax status: The Conference and the Foundation are both exempt from the payment of income taxes on their exempt activities under Section 501(c)(3) of the Internal Revenue Code (IRC) and are classified as other than a private foundation within the meaning of Section 509(a)(3) of the IRC.
+Income tax status: CSBS and the Foundation are both exempt from the payment of income taxes on their exempt activities under Section 501(c)(3) of the Internal Revenue Code (IRC) and are classified as other than a private foundation within the meaning of Section 509(a)(2) and Section 509(a)(3) of the IRC, respectively.
 SRR has been ruled by the Internal Revenue Service to be a single-member domestic limited liability company and is therefore disregarded as a separate entity for income tax purposes.